masaki-takeda/dld/README.md

 ## 1. Preface

 This program was originally developed for deep neural decoding of visual object representation in human participants.
-Results were uploaded at bioRxiv: .
+You can find a relating manuscript before the publication at bioRxiv: .